Bringing the Chef Habitat Depot On-Premise in the Enterprise

 CHEF HABITAT ORIGINS AND CHANNEL PATTERNS:

-Skyler talked about the two most common patterns for organizing your Origins and Channels, ideal use cases for each one of those and their high-level pros and cons.
+I covered the two most common patterns for organizing your Origins and Channels, ideal use cases for each one of those and their high-level pros and cons.
 A quick refresher; Origins are like your workplace, whereas Channels are your environments (Dev, Staging, Prod, etc.)

 You can split them into two broad categories: